Preamble

 4. The CC will be responsible for selecting committee leads.

-7. The CC will be responsible for delegating tasks to Committee Leads.
+6. The CC will be responsible for delegating tasks to Committee and Chapter Leads.

-8. The CC will be responsible for the organization’s social media.
+7. The CC will be responsible for conflict resolution.

 2. Leadership will meet twice a month and be expected to attend virtually with cameras on.